 How quickly you heal depends on the size of your tattoo and how intricate it is.
-Bigger tattoos will stay red and swollen longer, because they cause more trauma to your skin.
+Bigger tattoos will stay red and swollen longer because they cause more trauma to your skin.

-You’ll come home from the artist with a bandage over your tattoo.
+You’ll come home from the tattoo studio with a bandage or plastic wrap over your tattoo.
 After a few hours, you can remove it.

-Once the bandage comes off, you’ll probably notice fluid oozing from the tattoo.
+Once the covering comes off, you’ll probably notice fluid oozing from the tattoo.
 This is blood, plasma (the clear part of blood), and some extra ink.
 It’s normal.
 Your skin will also be red and sore.
 It might feel slightly warm to the touch.

 Days 2 to 3

 When you wash, you might notice some ink running into the sink.
 This is just excess ink that’s come up through your skin.

 Days 4 to 6

 You’ll probably notice some light scabbing over the tattoo.
-The scabs shouldn’t be as thick as scabs you get when you cut yourself, but they will be raised.
+The scabs shouldn’t be as thick as the scabs you get when you cut yourself, but they’ll be raised.
 Don’t pick at the scabs — this can cause scarring.

 Days 6 to 14

-Don’t pick at them or try to pull them off, let them come off naturally.
+Don’t pick at them or try to pull them off.
+Let them come off naturally.
 Otherwise, you could pull out the ink and leave scars.

 If your tattoo is still red and swollen at this point, you might have an infection.
-Go back to your artist or see a doctor.
+Go back to your tattoo artist or see a doctor.

 Days 15 to 30